 SCS HB 1682, 2016 (New Section - as Truly Agreed)

-within the department of health and senior services.
+department of health and senior services the "Missouri Palliative

-8. Notwithstanding the provisions of section 23.253 to the contrary, the program authorized under this section shall automatically expire on August 28, 2022.
+7. The council authorized under this section shall automatically expire August 28, 2022.